Roth IRAs

 - —–[4] Roth Value Shifts Attacked Under the Substance-Over-Form Doctrine

-- ———-[a] IRS Initially Experiences Mixed Results Applying the Doctrine
+- ———-[a] IRS Initially Experienced Mixed Results Applying the Doctrine

 - ———-[b] A Serious But Problematic Setback for the IRS in Applying the Doctrine